KEYNOTE PRESENTATION, SUNDAY, APRIL 28, 2019, 9:45-10:45 AM

 THE CARMELITA LAWLOR LECTURESHIP IN PALLIATIVE CARE

 The Carmelita Lawlor Lectureship in Palliative Care is made possible by the generous endowment at the University of Toronto established by Carmelita Lawlor who died from cancer.
 Carmelita was cared for at home by a caregiver team led by Dr. Linda Rapson.
 The team was the forerunner for Trinity Home Hospice, now known as Hospice Toronto.
 Carmelita wanted to ensure there was ongoing opportunity to learn about palliative care from well-known and respected people in the field.
-This year’s recipient of the Carmelita Lawlor Lectureship is Dr. Adam Rapoport MD, FECPC, MHSc.

 THE REFLECTION ROOM®